StarDylan/SongStackify/README.md

 # SongStackify
 ## Project Proposal
-Our project, SetListify, will allow users to create playlists, share playlist with other users of their choice, and fork playlists from other users.
+SongStackify™ is the next-generation of music players.
+SongStackify™ will allow users to create playlists, share playlist with other users of their choice, and fork playlists from other users.

 The system collects crowd-sourced song information